Buying Sailing Holiday Insurance

 Very basic Voyage Maps For Our Sailing Holidays are here.

 You have not declared a relevant fact, for instance a health condition or medication you have been prescribed.
-Usually you will have to declare ALL medications you have been prescribed in the last year.
+In ddition to declaring existing medical conditions you uysually have to declare all medications you have been prescribed in the last year and anything you have sought medical adivce about in the past two years even if no action is taken.
 Make sure you fully check what you need to declare.

 Insurers can – and do – refuse to pay up if you have not declared a relevant fact and this may be one of the commonest reasons insurers deny cover.